 Figure caption: Dotted lines represent the boundaries between major geologic provinces.
 AD: Andean Province, AFB: Andean foreland basins, AM: Amazonas Basin, BR: Brazilian Shield, BO: Borborema province, CH: Chaco Basin, GB: Guyana Basin, GU: Guyana Shield, PB: Parnaíba Basin, PC: Parecis Basin, PR: Paraná Basin, PT: Patagonia province, SF: São Francisco Craton, SM: Solimões Basin.
 Solid orange lines mark the limits of the main lithospheric plates.
 AF: Africa Plate, AN: Antarctica Plate, CA: Caribbean Plate, CO: Cocos Plate, SA: South America Plate, SC: Scotia Plate, NZ: Nazca Plate.
 The solid light grey line is the 35 km Moho depth contour.

 The inversion method proposed here is implemented in the Python programming language.
-The code uses the forward modeling and inversion packages of the library Fatiando a Terra: modeling and inversion for geophysics.
+The code uses the forward modeling and inversion packages of the Fatiando a Terra library (version 0.5).